RobertoLFRA/RobertoLFRA/README.md

 # Welcome to my profile! :P 👋
 Hello my name is Roberto and i am from Valencia, Spain, i am a software developer and hacking ethical

-Usually i use Rust, C# and golang.😊
+Usually i use Rust, C#, R and golang.😊

 contact me here: Robertoclot@protonmail.com, Have a good day! ❤